monktastic/blog/pages/quantum/measurement.md

 A more modern interpretation is that collapse *never* happens.
 Instead, we must widen our lens.

-From a "God's-eye view," the superposition simply grows to *include* us when we encounter it.
+From a "God's-eye view," the superposition simply grows to *include* us.
 In one branch, a copy of us sees one result, and in another branch, another copy sees the other result.
 This is called the "many worlds interpretation" (MWI).
+In this interpretation, the state vector *never* collapses.

+There are various descriptions of when exactly worlds "branch," but the most common is that they "effectively branch" when decoherence is "effectively irreversible."
+This is imprecise, but luckily the state vector is all we need for analysis, and it is still a superposition.

-But consider how things look for any single *copy* of you.
+Now consider how things look for any single "copy" of you.
 This shouldn't be too onerous, since are *always* just "one single copy of you."

-If a collapse never happens, then the boundary between which there is *no* answer, and which there *is* an answer, is when I see it.
-The answer somehow "comes into being" when I see it -- *in a (theoretically) physically verifiable sense.*
+If a collapse never happens, then the boundary between which there is *no* answer, and which there *is* an answer, is when you see it.
+The answer somehow "comes into being" when you see it.

 This is another place where people seem to lose the plot.
 Let's look at some common objections: